1qh/sad/en/en.md

 into content of X at a position (i.e., extension point) specified in specification of X

-X (the use case at end of arrow) is called base use case
+X (use case at end of arrow) is called base use case

 Representation: